-Introduced in March 2021, the BMW i4 went on sale in the U.S. in March 2022.
-The brand’s Tesla Model 3 rival isn’t all that old, but preparations for its facelift have already commenced, with reports claiming the mid-cycle refresh is penciled in for 2024.
-The new BMW i4 (facelift) could be about a year away from reaching dealers, and here’s our expectations from the renewed electric sedan that we expect to launch as the MY2025 series in the United States.
+Introduced globally in March 2021, the BMW i4 went on sale in the U.S. in March 2022.
+The brand’s Tesla Model 3 rival isn’t all that old, but preparations for its facelift commenced last year, with reports claiming the mid-cycle refresh is penciled in for 2024.
+The new BMW i4 (facelift) could be just months from reaching dealers, and here’s our expectations from the renewed electric sedan that we expect to launch as the MY2025 series in the United States.

 Design

 As BMW’s first EV focused squarely on driving dynamics and positioned in the globally popular mid-size segment, the i4 is a pivotal model for the German automaker in its transition to electric vehicles.
-Early spy shots from Europe have revealed that the four-door Gran Coupe will receive subtle cosmetic changes with next year’s facelift.
+First spy shots from Europe have revealed that the four-door Gran Coupe will receive subtle cosmetic changes with the facelift.

-Lightly camouflaged prototypes spotted in Europe have shown the new BMW i4 sporting revised slim headlights that have a familiar shape but new internals.
-The new daytime running lights seem to feature an inverted, L-shape, a design cue that remind us of Peugeot’s fang-like daytime running lights.
-These changes offer the car a more aggressive appearance compared to the current i4.
-The kidney grille appears completely sealed and is expected to showcase a fresh design, while the functional grille in the lower section should receive some subtle updates as well.
+Lightly camouflaged prototypes spotted in Europe show the new BMW i4 featuring revised slim headlights that have a familiar shape but new internals.
+The new daytime running lights seem to feature an inverted, L-shape, a design cue that remind us of Peugeot’s fang-like DRLs.
+These changes present the new i4 with a more aggressive appearance.
+The kidney grille appears completely sealed and is expected to showcase a fresh design, while the functional grille in the lower section will receive subtle updates as well.

 To spruce up the side profile, BMW may offer the restyled i4 with new wheels in 18-, 19-, and 20-inch size options.
 Our rendering (pictured above) previews the various expected changes at the front and on the sides of the new electric sedan.

-At the rear, spy shots have indicated the use of new lights on the updated model, although their final design is yet unknown.
-Rumor has it that the rear lights will feature laser light technology, just like the headlights.
-Lastly, the color palette should include new options.
+At the rear, spy shots have indicated the use of new lights on the updated model, though the exact design remains under wraps.
+There’s speculation that the rear lights will employ laser light technology, mirroring that of the headlamps.
+Additionally, the color palette is expected to expand with new choices.

 Interior

 The interior of the facelifted BMW i4 may not have drastic changes.
-It should feature the BMW Curved Display (including a 12.3-inch driver information display and a 14.9-inch control display) running on the BMW Operating System 9.
-The new BMW iDrive operating system is based on Android Open Source Project (AOSP) software, not on Linux like the current model’s BMW Operating System 8.5.
+It should continue featuring the BMW Curved Display (including a 12.3-inch driver information display and a 14.9-inch control display) running on the current model’s BMW Operating System 8.5.

 Specifications